ConductorOne/baton-bitbucket/README.md

   help               Help about any command

 Flags:
-      --consumer_key string      OAuth consumer key used to connect to the BitBucket API via oauth. ($BATON_CONSUMER_ID) --consumer_secret string   The consumer secret used to connect to the BitBucket API via oauth. ($BATON_CONSUMER_SECRET) -f, --file string              The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                     help for baton-bitbucket
+      --client-id string         The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string     The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --consumer-key string      OAuth consumer key used to connect to the BitBucket API via oauth. ($BATON_CONSUMER_ID) --consumer-secret string   The consumer secret used to connect to the BitBucket API via oauth. ($BATON_CONSUMER_SECRET) -f, --file string              The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                     help for baton-bitbucket
       --log-format string        The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json")